 It is a pilgrimage that is important for the pilgrims from all over India.
-Innumerous pilgrims visit the place in the winter season every year, especially during the Makar Sankranti festival every year.
+Innumerous pilgrims visit the place in the winter season every year, especially during the annual Makar Sankranti festival.

-It is a 400 years old Buddhist monastery and was founded by Mera Lama.
+It is a 400 years old Buddhist monastery founded by Mera Lama.
 Before the monastery came up, the place was a hub of Tantrik tradition.

 How to Reach Arunachal Pradesh